Part One What is a Psychiatric Mental-Health Nurse Practitioner?

 We’ve rounded up some of the top Psychiatric Nurse Practitioner programs, also called Psychiatric Mental Health Nurse Practitioner (PMHNP) programs.
 Below are five of the top programs available for getting your PMHNP education.
-Check out our article on the Top 10 Psychiatric Nurse Practitioner Programs in 2021 for the full list and more information.
+Check out our article on the Top 10 Psychiatric Nurse Practitioner Programs for the full list and more information.

 - 1. University of Pennsylvania